 Is It Illegal To Flash Your Headlights To Warn Others Of Speed Traps?

-Can you get a ticket for flashing your high beams to warn others of the police ahead?
+Can you get a ticket in Texas for flashing your high beams to warn others of the police ahead?

 The answer can be a bit tricky.
 According to the Victoria Advocate, there is no specific law in Texas stating that you can be ticketed or arrested for doing this.
 However, there are rules within the Texas Transportation Code that could lead you to be cited for such an action though.
 The code states that,